davidjoffe/dave_gnukem/README.md

 Recent:

-* Add hero jump/landing sounds (credit for the sounds: Juhani Junkala)
+* Add hero jump/landing sounds (credit for the sounds: Juhani Junkala), key pick-up sound, and more
 * Increase gameplay viewport width from 12 to 13 blocks

 2016/10/29 - Version 0.66 [Windows only]